Thank you for dropping by!

-The ebook version from Endeavour Media, with a different cover from the paperback edition, is here.
+The ebook version from Lume Books, with a different cover from the paperback edition, is here.

 It’s 1965 and feisty 18 year old Jess flees her strict religious background in England to find herself in Ghana, West Africa.
 She finds danger, civil war and unexpected romance, but why do the drumbeats disturb her dreams?